-I am Christy Crawford and I have over 10 years of experience teaching in New York City.
+I am Christy Crawford and I have over ten years of experience teaching in New York City.
 I’m teaching technology at Bronx Community Charter, a small progressive K-5 school of 280 students from all over the world.
 My technology class was recently awarded $10,000 from Microsoft for our movies about social issues.
-Previously, I taught 2nd and 3rd grade — two years in Harlem and four years in the Bronx.
+Previously, I taught second and third grade — two years in Harlem and four years in the Bronx.
 I have also served as an adjunct lecturer at The City College of New York (CUNY).

 I am currently working on the education section of Martin L. Birnbaum’s film, Central Park: The People's Park and producing my first education documentary with cinematographer Robert DiMaio.
 Prior to teaching, I served as an award-winning television journalist and an associate producer.
 I have worked for several networks including NBC, ABC, and VH1 with extended stints for shows such as Dateline and Who Wants To Be A Millionaire.

 Driven by an unrelenting passion to make a powerful, positive change in our world, I left television after the death of my father, a dedicated life-long educator.
 I am now convinced that a dedicated educator in the traditional school setting can ignite and impact powerful changes that far exceed a network's fleeting reaction to world events.

 Our students don’t need to wait for a network or studio to “green light” their dreams.
 Through sites like You Tube, Twitter, and Facebook, students can make their voices heard in real time.
 Blogs, animated shorts, Microsoft Photo Story, Windows Movie Maker, Skype, and a host of other tools allow students to explore occupations, careers, their dreams, and potential futures.